 Today, there are many options designed for adult learners that go way beyond online courses and taking classes at night or on weekends.
 First and foremost, academic integrity, quality and flexibility are key items that any college or university should have.

-First, I suggest you determine whether the school you are considering is accredited.
 The academic quality of any institution is directly tied to its accreditation, which is an independent review of a school’s educational programs to determine that the education provided is of uniform and sound quality.
 An institution that has earned accreditation ensures that it has met established standards of quality determined by the organization granting the accreditation.